Escort Booking advice

 Generally speaking – No!
 (Though it has happened before).

 Be mindfull that this is a business and providers do not normally want a relationship ruining their means of income.
-Would you expect your dentist/doctor/lawyer/mechanic etc to provide free services?

 Unless the provider makes the 1st move, DO NOT try to try to start a relationship, or you most likely will be blocked.